Updated: Aug 16, 2021

 Read: Mindfulness and You

 A reminder that ‘Minister’ and ‘Ambassador’-level members of The Lonely Diplomat can access my mentoring services and can talk to me regularly – and in real time – about what’s happening in their diplomatic life and receive wisdom distilled from lived experience as a posted diplomat, an accompanying spouse, a parent AND as someone whose relationship ended while on a diplomatic posting.
-Upgrade your membership here.
+Become a member here.

 I’d love to hear your thoughts on this post and suggestions for future posts.